-- We believe that net income (loss) is the financial measure calculated and presented in accordance with U.S. generally accepted accounting principles that is most directly comparable to EBITDA excluding other costs.
+- (1) We believe that net income (loss) is the financial measure calculated and presented in accordance with GAAP that is most directly comparable to EBITDA excluding other costs.
 EBITDA excluding other costs measures the Company's operating performance without regard to certain expenses.
 EBITDA excluding other costs is not a presentation made in accordance with GAAP and the Company's computation of EBITDA excluding other costs may vary from others in the industry.
-EBITDA excluding other costs has important limitations as an analytical tool and should not be considered in isolation or as a substitute for analysis of the Company's results as reported under GAAP. - Other costs primarily includes goodwill impairment charge of \$393 million in the year ended December 31, 2015, and transaction costs associated with acquisitions including the cost of inventory that was stepped up to fair value during purchase accounting related to acquisitions and severance expenses which are included in operating profit (loss). - (3) EBITDA % excluding other costs is defined as EBITDA excluding other costs divided by Revenue.
+EBITDA excluding other costs has important limitations as an analytical tool and should not be considered in isolation or as a substitute for analysis of the Company's results as reported under GAAP. - (2) Other costs primarily includes transaction costs associated with acquisitions, including the cost of inventory that was stepped up to fair value during purchase accounting, and severance expenses, and a goodwill impairment charge of \$393 million in the year ended December 31, 2015, and which are included in operating profit (loss). - (3) EBITDA % excluding other costs is defined as EBITDA excluding other costs divided by Revenue.